Advocates and Educational Consultants

 You do not need to attend law school to become an advocate or education consultant.
 Some parents do the advocate training, just so they can be better advocate for their own child.

-Two groups we know of who offer advocacy training:
+Two groups we know of who offer advocacy training :

-The Federation charges (2006) $325 for parents, $425 for professionals for 8 sessions.
+The Federation charges (since 2006) $325 for parents, $425 for professionals there are 8 sessions .
+Limited scholarships are available for parents

-Federation phone number 617-236-7210 or 800-331-0688
+Federation phone number: 617-236-7210 or 800-331-0688

-or visit there website: http://www.fcsn.org
+or visit their website: www.fcsn.org

 page divider